Meet the judges.

-Julie Heath is Executive Director of The Speak Easy, an economic and community impact coworking organization with a mission to create the healthiest possible entrepreneurial ecosystem for central Indiana.
-By way of a career path that includes the Smithsonian Institution (launch of a center), an advanced manufacturer (improved market position of a strategic product line), a cultural nonprofit (business model adaptation), and a SaaS startup—and via training in visual art and managerial economics–Julie has found purpose in creating better business models for nonprofits and social enterprises.
+Julie Heath is Executive Director of The Speak Easy, a 501(c)(3) economic- and community-impact coworking organization that lowers the barriers of entry to entrepreneurship via a low-cost membership and a community braintrust formed by idea-stage startups, entrepreneurs, and the individuals who support them.
+By way of a career path that includes the Smithsonian Institution (launch of a center), an advanced manufacturer (improved market position of a strategic product line), a cultural nonprofit (business model pivot), and the launch of a SaaS startup, Julie has found purpose in creating better business models for social enterprises.

-Sharmin Kent is a digital marketing instructor for Kenzie Academy, an Indianapolis-based tech and coding school.
-At Kenzie she's responsible for developing and teaching curriculum and career pathing.
-In addition to her role Kenzie Academy, she consults several Midwest tech companies on content marketing and communications.
-Sharmin holds a BA and an MA in English literature from IUPUI, and lives with her family in Noblesville, IN.
+Sharmin Kent is Director of Professional Development at Kenzie Academy, an Indianapolis-based coding and design school.
+At Kenzie Academy, she's responsible for developing and teaching career pathing curriculum, professional development and placement.
+In addition to her role at Kenzie, Sharmin consults several Midwest tech companies on content marketing and communications.
+Sharmin holds and MA in English literature from IUPUI, and lives with her family in Noblesville, IN.

 As Chief Operating Officer, Marie Mackintosh is responsible for the execution of EmployIndy's programs and initiatives to ensure established performance outcomes are achieved.
 She brings nearly a decade of workforce development experience, including strategy and education director roles with the Indiana Department of Workforce Development.
 Marie is an Indy native who has dedicated the majority of her professional career to helping people find a pathway to prosperity.
 Over the years of her career in higher education and workforce development, she has focused increasingly on designing education and workforce policies and programs that help Indiana’s vulnerable youth and adults.
 She believes that helping people of all ages to find meaningful work, especially those who have struggled to find employment, changes their lives and leads to economic mobility that ultimately helps Indiana’s economy as well.

-Latif Majeed is a passionate leader at Kronos, his role as a Practice Manager gives him an opportunity to focus on the development and mentorship of young professionals within the tech industry.
+Latif Majeed is a passionate leader at UKG, his role as a Practice Manager gives him an opportunity to focus on the development and mentorship of young professionals within the tech industry.
 From implementing HCM solutions across many industries to leading world-class professional service teams, he has made a career in the HCM SaaS market.
 Latif earned his Marketing undergraduate degree and Computer Science minor from Ball State University.
-He currently lives in Carmel, IN with his wife Jordan; in their free time they enjoy spending time with their dog Harry and playing golf.
+He currently lives in Carmel, IN with his wife Jordan and son Jack.

-Kristin Marcuccilli serves as the EVP and COO of STAR Financial Bank and provides oversight and strategic direction for information technology, bank operations, digital banking, information security and project management.
-Marcuccilli is involved in numerous community organizations, serving as a board member for the Indiana Economic Development Corporation, vice chair of the IEDC’s Entrepreneurship Committee, Arts United, Fort Wayne Children’s Zoo, and the Indiana State Chamber of Commerce, where she also serves as vice chair of the Indiana Technology & Innovation Council.
+Kristin Marcuccilli serves as the Chief Operating Officer of STAR Financial Bank and provides oversight and strategic direction for information technology, bank operations, digital banking, information security and project management.
+Marcuccilli is involved in numerous community organizations, serving as a board member for the Indiana Economic Development Corporation, vice chair of the IEDC’s Entrepreneurship Committee, Fort Wayne Children’s Zoo, Northeast Indiana Regional Partnership, Indiana Technology & Innovation Association and the Indiana State Chamber of Commerce.
 Kristin earned a bachelor’s degree from the University of Notre Dame and an MBA from Indiana University.
 She has completed the American Bankers Association Stonier Graduate School of Banking, through which she is a Wharton Leadership Certificate recipient.
 Marcuccilli resides in Fort Wayne, Indiana.